 TIP: To really bring out the golden yellow of the kernels, drizzle and toss with a little olive oil before serving.

-CHECK OUT OUR ARTICLE ON COOKWARE FOR GLASS TOP STOVES TO GET MORE FROM YOUR COOKING!
+CHECK OUT OUR ARTICLE ON BEST COOKWARE FOR GLASS TOP STOVES TO GET MORE FROM YOUR COOKING!

 Using a microwave to cook canned corn